Click here to return to homepage

 On 3 December 2004, India requested to join the consultations.
 On 8 December 2004, Norway, Argentina, Chinese Taipei, the European Communities and Mexico requested to join the consultations.

-On 4 February 2005, Japan requested the establishment of a panel.
-At its meeting on 17 February 2005, the DSB deferred the establishment of a panel.
 At its meeting on 28 February 2005, the DSB established the panel.
 The European Communities; Hong Kong, China; India; Korea and Mexico reserved their third party rights.
 On 2 March 2005, China reserved its third party rights.
 On 4 March 2005, Argentina reserved its third party rights.
 On 7 March 2005, Norway reserved its third party rights.
 On 8 March 2005, Thailand reserved its third party rights.
 On 10 March 2005, New Zealand reserved its third party rights.
 On 7 April 2005, Japan requested the Director General to compose the panel.
 On 15 April 2005, the Director-General composed the panel.

-On 15 November 2005, the Panel informed the DSB that it would not be possible for the Panel to complete its work within six months of the date of composition, inter alia, due to the complexity of the issues and other unavoidable postponements in the timetable for the work of the Panel, and that the Panel hoped to complete its work by March 2006.
-On 10 May 2006, the Panel informed the DSB that it would not be possible for the Panel to complete its work within six months due to the complexity of the issues and that the Panel hoped to complete its work by end August/early September 2006.
+On 15 November 2005, the panel informed the DSB that it would not be possible for the panel to complete its work within six months of the date of composition, inter alia, due to the complexity of the issues and other unavoidable postponements in the timetable for the work of the panel, and that the panel hoped to complete its work by March 2006.
+On 10 May 2006, the panel informed the DSB that it would not be possible for the panel to complete its work within six months due to the complexity of the issues and that the panel hoped to complete its work by end August/early September 2006.

 On 20 September 2006, the panel report was circulated to Members.
-The Panel upheld Japan's claim relating to the use of zeroing when used by the USDOC in the context of multiple averaging in original investigations when calculating the margin of dumping by finding that it is inconsistent with Article 2.42 of the Anti-Dumping Agreement.
-The Panel also agreed with Japan that the US zeroing methodology is a “norm” capable of being challenged in WTO dispute settlement proceedings.
-The Panel rejected Japan's claims that zeroing was prohibited in proceedings other than original investigations, i.e. periodic reviews, new shipper reviews, changed circumstances reviews and sunset reviews.
+The panel upheld Japan's claim relating to the use of zeroing when used by the USDOC in the context of multiple averaging in original investigations when calculating the margin of dumping by finding that it is inconsistent with Article 2.42 of the Anti-Dumping Agreement.
+The panel also agreed with Japan that the US zeroing methodology is a “norm” capable of being challenged in WTO dispute settlement proceedings.
+The panel rejected Japan's claims that zeroing was prohibited in proceedings other than original investigations, i.e. periodic reviews, new shipper reviews, changed circumstances reviews and sunset reviews.

 On 9 January 2007, the Appellate Body report was circulated to Members.
 The Appellate Body: